 Autistic Unmasking: How to Unlearn Trauma Responses

-I've written about masking and sensory pain a lot.
+*Photo by Rachel Claire on Pexels.com I've written about masking and sensory pain a lot.
 But there are still things I notice even years after recognizing that I'm autistic.
 Masking is Subconscious and Pervasive I've been wearing headphones around my neck everytime I go out, even just for in person meetings inside.
-Recently I was early for a meeting, someone came … Continue reading Autistic Unmasking: How to Unlearn Trauma Responses
+Recently I was … Continue reading Autistic Unmasking: How to Unlearn Trauma Responses

 Autistic Burnout Is More Than Burnout